 Talk to your internet service providers for more information on what speeds you can expect from your service.

-Visit our Understand an internet plan page for information on choosing an internet provider.
+Visit our Understand an internet plan page for further information on choosing an internet provider.

-The ODU may need to be on a mast in order to achieve the best signal (1.5m or 3m are the current nbn approved mast heights for a standard install).
-Nbn will supply the mast, however the installer may need to order it in and arrange another install appointment.
-This is still a standard installation.
+The ODU may need to be on a mast to achieve the best signal (1.5m or 3m are the current nbn approved mast heights for a standard install). nbn will supply the mast, however the installer may need to order it in and arrange another install appointment.
+This is still considered a standard installation.

-The indoor unit (the connection box, or network termination device – NTD) needs to be installed on a wall in a sheltered, dry area with access to power.
-The indoor unit will be connected to the outdoor antenna by a cable, which provides power to the antenna and also connects the data from the outdoor unit to the indoor unit.
+The indoor unit (also known as the connection box, or network termination device (NTD) needs to be installed on a wall in a sheltered, dry area with access to power.
+The indoor unit is connected to the outdoor antenna by a cable, which provides power to the antenna and also connects the data from the outdoor unit to the indoor unit.

 The best place for your NTD is one that is:

 - near the devices that you will use the most.